wchan29/wchan29.github.io/_portfolio/wempec_induction_3d.md

 Beyond the considerations of manufacturability and cost, a set of constraints were also provided to us for the prototype we would be building.
 The constraints were,

-1. The maximum stator cross-sectional dimension must be **100 mm x 100 mm** only
+1. The maximum stator cross-sectional dimension must be **100 mm x 100 mm** only, this is so the stator would fit within the existing housing design provided by the client.
-2. The voltage rating of the prototype should be capped at **30V or lower**.
+2. The current rating of the prototype should be capped at **5Arms or lower**.
-3. The copper slot fill factor of the prototype should be **above 30%**
+3. The copper slot fill factor of the prototype should be **around 40%**

 In addition to the specific asks from the client, for the prototype we also had to consider target values.